Culture of the United States: Sports

 Baseball is the oldest of the major American team sports.
 Professional baseball dates from 1869 and had no close rivals in popularity until the 1960s.
 Though baseball is no longer the most popular sport, it is still referred to as "the national pastime".

 Ice hockey is the fourth-leading professional team sport.
 Always a mainstay of Great Lakes and New England-area culture, the sport gained tenuous footholds in regions like the American South since the early 1990s, as the National Hockey League pursued a policy of expansion.

 Soccer is very popular as a participation sport, particularly among youth, and the US national teams are competitive internationally.
-A twenty-six-team (with four more confirmed to be added within the next few years) professional league, Major League Soccer, plays from March to October, but its television audience and overall popularity lag behind other American professional sports.
+A thirty-team professional league, Major League Soccer, plays from March to October, but its television audience and overall popularity lag behind other American professional sports.

 Relative to other parts of the world, the United States is unusually competitive in women's sports, a fact usually attributed to the Title IX anti-discrimination law, which requires most American colleges to give equal funding to men's and women's sports.